-- Learner should learn to balance a patient centered maternity care with the demand of a general family office practice, participate in a call group, and balance family, leisure activities, and work activities (manager).
+- The learner should learn to balance patient-centered maternity care with the demand of a general family office practice, participate in a call group, and balance family, leisure activities, and work activities (manager).

 - Reflect on his/her practice and that of family medicine colleagues using various tools including self-reflection, chart audits, or discussion.

 - Understand the rudiments of research in family medicine obstetrics and either develop or participate in a research project.

 - The learner should show commitment to the patient as well as family medicine maternity care and understand the principles of ethics that play a role in current maternity care (professional).

 - Reflect upon and actualize an individualized learning plan.